Law: Trusts

-Lord King LC was worried that trustees might exploit opportunities to use trust property for themselves instead of looking after it.
-Business speculators using trusts had just recently caused a stock market crash.
-Strict duties for trustees made their way into company law and were applied to directors and chief executive officers.
+In historical English law, the common law did not permit dividing the ownership from the control of one piece of property—but the law of equity did recognize this through an arrangement known as a trust.
+Trustees control property whereas the beneficial, or equitable, ownership of trust property is held by people known as beneficiaries.
+Trustees owe duties to their beneficiaries to take good care of the entrusted property.
 Another example of a trustee's duty might be to invest property wisely or sell it.
 This is especially the case for pension funds, the most important form of trust, where investors are trustees for people's savings until retirement.
-But trusts can also be set up for charitable purposes, famous examples being the British Museum or the Rockefeller Foundation.
+But trusts can also be set up for charitable purposes.